Cross-Receiver Generalization for RF Fingerprint Identification via Feature Disentanglement and Adversarial Training: Abstract

 \section{Abstract}

-Radio frequency fingerprint identification (RFFI) is a critical technique for wireless network security, leveraging intrinsic hardware-level imperfections introduced during device manufacturing to enable precise transmitter identification.
-While deep neural networks have shown remarkable capability in extracting discriminative features, their real-world deployment is hindered by receiver-induced variability.
-In practice, RF fingerprint signals comprise transmitter-specific features as well as channel distortions and receiver-induced biases.
-Although channel equalization can mitigate channel noise, receiver-induced feature shifts remain largely unaddressed, causing the RFFI models to overfit to receiver-specific patterns.
-This limitation is particularly problematic when training and evaluation share the same receiver, as replacing the receiver in deployment can cause substantial performance degradation.
-To tackle this challenge, we propose an RFFI framework robust to cross-receiver variability, integrating adversarial training and style transfer to explicitly disentangle transmitter and receiver features.
-By enforcing domain-invariant representation learning, our method isolates genuine hardware signatures from receiver artifacts, ensuring robustness against receiver changes.
-Extensive experiments on multi-receiver datasets demonstrate that our approach consistently outperforms state-of-the-art baselines, achieving up to a 10\% improvement in average accuracy across diverse receiver settings.
+Radio frequency fingerprint identification (RFFI) is a key technique for wireless network security, leveraging intrinsic hardware imperfections to enable transmitter identification.
+Although deep neural networks are effective at extracting discriminative RF features, their performance is significantly affected by receiver-induced variability in practical deployments.
+In real-world scenarios, RF signals inherently entangle transmitter-specific characteristics with receiver-dependent distortions, leading models to capture receiver-related patterns when training and evaluation are conducted on the same device.
+Consequently, replacing the receiver during deployment often results in notable performance degradation.
+To address this issue, we propose a cross-receiver robust RFFI framework that explicitly disentangles transmitter-specific and receiver-specific representations.
+The proposed method integrates adversarial domain alignment with receiver-aware regularization to suppress residual receiver information in transmitter features while enforcing intra-receiver consistency in receiver-specific representations.
+A feature separation constraint is further introduced to decouple the two components in the latent space.
+Extensive experiments on multi-receiver WiFi datasets demonstrate that the proposed method consistently outperforms state-of-the-art baselines under cross-receiver evaluation and significantly improves robustness to receiver replacement.